norkator/open-intelligence/README.md

 # Open-Intelligence

-Tools to process security camera motion triggered images and sort seen objects in different categories
+Tools to process security camera motion triggered images and sort seen objects (labels) in different categories.
+Inserts data into Postgresql database for further processing.
+For now mostly crafted based on different tutorials.

 ### Installing